15 Best High End Bourbon Brands To Drink: Must Read (2023)

 Untouched by human hands and unhurried by time, the bourbon remained undisturbed inside deep-charred oak barrels for 15 years.

-Find out why Pappy Van Winkle is so expensive here.
+Find out why Pappy Van Winkle is so expensive here

 *Average prices are based on Drizly online.
 Prices may vary in local liquor shops.

-Are high-end bourbons always expensive?
+Are high-end bourbons worth the investment?

 Final Thoughts